 The Department of Psychology at the University of Denver offers a multidisciplinary approach to psychology and close, collaborative student-faculty working relationships.
 We are a research-oriented department that values collaborative, interdisciplinary approaches.
 Several themes connect our scholarship across traditional areas and training programs.
 These themes are developmental, cognitive, & affective neuroscience; stress, coping, & health; psychopathology; and research with diverse and underserved populations.

-Our department comprises 22 tenure-line faculty, a number of teaching, research, clinical, adjunct and emeritus faculty, about 40 students in the PhD program and almost 400 undergraduate majors.
+Our department comprises 22 tenure-line faculty as well as teaching, research, clinical, adjunct and emeritus faculty.